ntj/blog/content/posts/2021-11-26-life-coding.md

 ---
-title: "Life coding"
+title: "Live coding"
 date: 2021-11-26
 draft: false
 categories: ["Programming"]
 ---
 At OSCON 2018 I saw two ladies I found really impressing.
-They both held a life coding session, one of them even on a main track!
+They both held a live coding session, one of them even on a main track!
 They both had so much fun while coding, although a whole audience was watching.
 They made mistakes, they fixed it, talked the whole time while joking.

-I did not see something similar before and usually can idenfity better with women than men, so felt encouraged and thought, would I be able to do the same?
+I did not see something similar before and usually can identify better with women than men, so felt encouraged and thought, would I be able to do the same?

 The session where